-The following discussion compares our results for the year ended September 30, 2014, to the year ended September 30, 2013, and also compares our results for the year ended September 30, 2013, to the year ended September 30, 2012.
+The following discussion compares our results for the year ended September 30, 2015, to the year ended September 30, 2014, and also compares our results for the year ended September 30, 2014, to the year ended September 30, 2013.
 Unless otherwise stated, references to years relate to fiscal years.
 We begin the discussion at a consolidated level and then provide separate detail about the Process Equipment Group, Batesville, and Corporate.
 These financial results are prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP").

 We also provide certain non-GAAP operating performance measures.
-These non-GAAP measures are referred to as "adjusted" and exclude expenses associated with backlog amortization, inventory step-up, business acquisition and integration, restructuring, and litigation.
-The measures also exclude the tax benefit of the international integration in 2012 and expenses associated with long-term incentive compensation related to the international integration.
+These non-GAAP measures are referred to as "adjusted" and exclude expenses associated with backlog amortization, inventory step-up, business acquisition and integration, restructuring, a pension settlement charge, and litigation.
 The related income tax for all of these items is also excluded.
 This non-GAAP information is provided as a supplement, not as a substitute for, or as superior to, measures of financial performance prepared in accordance with GAAP.